min2ha/ukwa-site/content/target/41836/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons Library: EU referendum: how the result will be declared

 This Commons Library briefing paper summarises how the result will be declared following the referendum on the UK’s membership of the EU on Thursday 23 June 2016.